Samsung's New Freestyle Projector Is Now Back in Stock

 It's beyond difficult to find the perfect apparatus to enjoy your favorite movie or an upcoming event.
 You've probably spent the last two weeks researching the perfect TV model to upgrade your Super Bowl LVI watching experience.
 But what if we told you that you don't need to rely on a TV to have a cinematic experience right at home?
-If you want to enjoy movies, shows and the biggest events on a 100-inch screen, then you're in luck because Samsung's Freestyle Projector is finally back in stock as of January 18.
+If you want to enjoy movies, shows and the biggest events on a 100-inch screen anywhere, then you're in luck because Samsung's Freestyle Projector is finally back in stock.

-The same Samsung Freestyle Projector that sold out within a few days of CES 2022 is officially back in stock and available for preorders.
+The same Samsung Freestyle Projector that sold out within a few days of CES 2022 is officially back in stock and available for preorders for a limited time.
 The USB-C compatible portable projector is powerful despite its tiny size.
 Though it weighs less than 2 pounds, the Freestyle Projector can project up to 100 inches and features its own built-in sound system.
 Plus, you don't have to spend ages fine-tuning this projector's setting because the Freestyle auto-focuses and automatically levels your video or image.

 So, why look into a projector over say an OLED TV?
 Besides projectors being able to display bigger images than most non-commercial TVs, projectors reflect light.
 Whereas, TVs emit light.
 Technically speaking, reflected light is easier on the eyes.
 Of course, any projector can project large images or movies, but the Samsung Freestyle Projector has the resolution to keep the image quality intact.